Brian Hart: Formula One

 As part of Toleman's entry into the FIA Formula One World Championship in 1981, Hart developed a turbocharged version of the 420R.
 Although it was initially underpowered and unreliable, it was enough to establish Brian Hart Limited as a Formula One engine supplier.
 Hart continued as Toleman's engine partner until the team's purchase by Benetton and later supplied engines to RAM, Haas Lola and Tyrrell in the 1980s, as well as Jordan and Arrows in the 1990s.

 Turbocharging was prohibited at the end of 1988 in response to the increasing four-figure power outputs, which meant a return to developing naturally aspirated configurations that had not been widely used since the beginning of the decade.
-Cosworth, however, was one company that - aside from its V6 turbo project, which was only used for less than two years - had continued to build naturally aspirated V8s for F2 and a few of the least well funded F1 teams.
+Cosworth, however, was one company that – aside from its V6 turbo project, which was only used for less than two years – had continued to build naturally aspirated V8s for F2 and a few of the least well funded F1 teams.
 Brian Hart Limited returned to its previous role as a tuning and servicing specialist, working in partnership with Cosworth to develop its DFZ and DFR engines (which owed a lot to the original DFV).

-By 1992, Brian Hart Limited had funded the design of its first V10 engine - the Type 1035 - and in November that year, it announced an exclusive two-year deal to supply Jordan Grand Prix.
-It was a promising partnership that brought some good results - notably, Rubens Barrichello's 3rd place at the 1994 Pacific Grand Prix at Aida, Japan.
+By 1992, Brian Hart Limited had funded the design of its first V10 engine – the Type 1035 – and in November that year, it announced an exclusive two-year deal to supply Jordan Grand Prix.
+It was a promising partnership that brought some good results – notably, Rubens Barrichello's 3rd place at the 1994 Pacific Grand Prix at Aida, Japan.
 However, when Peugeot decided to enter Formula One and offered Jordan a factory deal, the contract with Hart was not renewed.
 Hart instead opted to supply Footwork/Arrows, which was struggling financially at the time.
 The lack of funds prevented Hart from developing the V10 and the older V8 was used instead.

 In 1997, Hart turned to Minardi and began working on another V10 design, but he was never able to fully finance the project.
 When Arrows' owner, Tom Walkinshaw, purchased Brian Hart Limited later that year, the injection of capital turned that design into the Arrows V10.
 The deal was marred by legal action taken over money that was allegedly owed and Brian Hart parted company with Arrows and Formula One before the end of the year.

-Arrows itself went into bankruptcy in 2002.
+Arrows itself went into liquidation in 2002.